ebenezer-isaac/job-hunt.email/README.md

 # CV Customiser (Next.js + Firebase)

 AI assistant that builds job-ready CVs, cover letters, and cold emails from a single interface.
-The Next.js App Router stack (inside `next-migration/`) orchestrates Gemini prompts, LaTeX rendering, Firebase auth, Firestore session storage, and quota enforcement so the entire system can be deployed on a single VM.
+The Next.js App Router stack orchestrates Gemini prompts, LaTeX rendering, Firebase auth, Firestore session storage, and quota enforcement so the entire system can be deployed on a single VM.

 ## Table of Contents